 This is a summary of our grant-making criteria and should answer most of the questions you may have.
-Further guidance can be found on the FAQs page.
-Please read both pages carefully to help you decide if your organisation and project are a good fit for Scops Arts Trust.
+Further guidance can be found on the FAQs page and our homepage is regularly updated with the details of the next grants round.
+Please read all relevant webpages carefully to help you decide if your organisation and project are a good fit for Scops Arts Trust.
 You can download these guidelines to read later if you’d prefer.

 Who can apply

 The types of organisation we support are generally registered charities, but we will consider applications from social enterprises, community groups, etc, if they are formally constituted and have clear charitable purposes.
 Whilst we do not exclude large charities, applications from small to medium sized organisations will be looked on more favourably.

 We support organisations located in England, Scotland, Wales and Northern Ireland.

 The Trust has a focused grant-making approach to each of the three grants rounds per year, inviting applications for a particular area of the performing arts, different in each grants round.
 The categories will be advertised on our website.
 Music education and engagement projects for children will, however, be considered at every grants round.